rlatmxhfl/TREAT-Net/README.md

 ## Acknowledgements

-We thank our collaborators and clinical partners for their invaluable support and feedback.
+We thank our supervisors, collaborators, and clinical partners for their invaluable support and feedback.
 This work was developed as part of our MICCAI 2025 workshop paper, *TREAT‑Net: Tabular‑Referenced Echo Analysis for Treatment Prediction in ACS patients*.

 ---